siascone/ch-prepwork-git-reading/README.md

 1. `git init`
     - When you first begin a project, use `git init` to setup the project as a git repository.
 You should do this before you write any code.

-    - First `cd` into your porject's folder then run the command `git init`
+    - First `cd` into your project's folder then run the command `git init`

     - NOTE: whatever folder you are in when you run `git init` is the folder that will become a git repository.
 If you happen to `git init` an unintended folder you can always correct this by removing the `.git` file that was was created when you ran `git init`.

-    - To remove the `.git` file run the following comand in the folder that you no longer want to be a git repositroy.
+    - To remove the `.git` file run the following command in the folder that you no longer want to be a git repository.

         - `rm -rf .git`

-        - be very careful when using `rm -rf` this is a command that removes removes folders permantely.
+        - NOTE: be very careful when using `rm -rf` this is a command that removes removes folders permanently.
 They don't go the the trash first, they are just gone.

 2. `git status`
     - After you have initialized a project as a git repository and start making